 Review Exercise

-Choose the best response to each of the following scenarios by clicking your answer:
+Choose the type of compensatory stock option that best corresponds to each of the following scenarios by clicking your answer:

-Upon Exercising the option, the employee must pay for the price of the stock plus the taxes on the spread of the fair market value over the exercise price.
+Upon Exercising the option, the employee must pay the strike price for the stock and is subject to regular income taxes on the spread of the fair market value over the exercise price.

 Incentive Options

 Incorrect.
-Upon Exercising a Nonqualified Option, the employee must pay the strike price of the stock plus the taxes on the spread of the fair market value over the exercise price.
+ISOs are not subject to regular income taxes upon exercise, but may be subject to AMT.
+Upon Exercising a Nonqualified Option, the employee must pay the strike price of the stock and is subject to regular income taxes on the spread of the fair market value over the exercise price.
 This spread is treated as ordinary compensation income.

 Nonqualified Options

 Correct.
-Upon Exercising a Nonqualified Option, the employee must pay the strike price of the stock plus the taxes on the spread of the fair market value over the exercise price.
-This spread is treated as ordinary compensation income.
+Upon Exercising a Nonqualified Option, the employee must pay the strike price of the stock and is subject to regular income taxes on the spread of the fair market value over the exercise price.
+This spread is treated as compensation income.

-As long as the stock is held for the appropriate period of time, the incremental gains over the strike price are tax-advantaged and receive capital gains treatment.
+As long as the stock is held for the appropriate period of time after the option is exercised, the incremental gains over the strike price are tax-advantaged and receive long-term capital gains treatment.

 Incentive Options

-Correct.
-Stocks that are acquired through an Incentive Option and held for the appropriate period of time are tax-advantaged and receive capital gains treatment.
+Corect.
+Stocks that are acquired through an Incentive Option and held for the appropriate period of time are tax-advantaged and receive capital gains treatment for the spread above the strike price.
+For NQSOs, the spread above the strike price at the time of exercise is treated as compensation income.
+Only the spread thereafter receives long-term capital gain treatment if held for over a year after exercise.

 Nonqualified Options

 Incorrect.
-Stocks that are acquired through an Incentive Option and held for the appropriate period of time are tax-advantaged and receive capital gains treatment.
+For NQSOs, the spread above the strike price at the time of exercise is treated as compensation income.
+Only the spread thereafter receives long-term capital gain treatment if held for over a year after exercise.

 No regular income taxes are due at the exercise of the option, although there may be AMT implications.